-There are different types of bank accounts that you can choose from, with the most common being a savings account and a current account.
-Since these are the most used accounts, it’s essential to know the difference between a current account and a savings account.
+You can choose from different types of bank accounts, with the most common being a savings account and a current account.
+Since these are the most used accounts, knowing the difference between a current account and a savings account is essential.

-Current and savings account are completely different and work wonders for you if you know exactly what you want to do with your money.
+Current and savings accounts are completely different and work wonders if you know what you want to do with your money.
 Before we discuss the differences between a Current account and a Savings account, it is prudent to discuss the meaning and features of each type of account.

 It’s an account meant to serve as a safe reservoir for your savings.
 You can make deposits and withdrawals from a savings account.
 The amount stored in a savings account also attracts interest.

-A savings account is ideal for all types of customers, including students, homemakers, salaried employees, freelancers, etc. Having a savings account is almost a risk-free way to save your money and earn interest on it.
-With the facility of online banking, you have instant access to your account at all times.
+A savings account is ideal for all customers, including students, homemakers, salaried employees, freelancers, etc. A savings account is almost a risk-free way to save money and earn interest.
+With online banking, you always have instant access to your account.

 And just saving your money is not the only feature of a savings account.
 You also get access to a debit cum ATM card, a chequebook, an overdraft facility (limits vary from one account to another), fixed deposit, and recurring deposit, to name a few.
-Some banks normally require you to maintain a minimum balance in your savings account either monthly, quarterly or yearly, depending on the bank you choose.
+Some banks normally require you to maintain a minimum balance in your savings account either monthly, quarterly or yearly, depending on your chosen bank.

 Compared to a savings account, the minimum balance requirements for a current account are usually quite high.
 Such an account does not attract any interest for the account holder.
-One of the notable features of a current account is that there is no limit on the number of transactions that can be carried out in a particular current account.
-This feature enables the seamless operations of businesses where there are usually multiple payments and receipts every day.
+One of the notable features of a current account is that there is no limit on the number of transactions that can be carried out.
+This feature enables the seamless operations of businesses where there are usually multiple daily payments and receipts.

-Now that you're aware of current and savings bank accounts' meaning and their salient features, let's discuss how the two are different from each other.
-The following table paints a clear picture of how to distinguish between a savings account and a current account.
+Now that you're aware of current and savings bank accounts' meanings and salient features let's discuss how the two differ.
+The following table clearly shows how to distinguish between a savings account and a current account.

 A Current account is a type of bank account that is meant for frequent transactions.
-If you run a shop or a company and need a bank account that can accommodate several transactions in a day, then a current account is an ideal choice for you.
-With the facility of unlimited transactions, such an account can help you in the smooth operation of your business.
+If you run a shop or a company and need a bank account that can accommodate several daily transactions, then a current account is an ideal choice.
+With unlimited transactions, such an account can help you in the smooth operation of your business.

 Both Current Accounts and Savings Bank Accounts have their own unique sets of benefits.
-Whilst a savings account is ideal to save and money management for an individual or a household, a current account is ideal for a business entity or a sole proprietor.
-The type of account that you choose depends upon your requirements from a bank account.
+While a savings account is ideal for saving and managing money for an individual or a household, a current account is ideal for a business entity or sole proprietor.
+The type of account you choose depends upon your requirements for a bank account.

-No, considering basic features between both current and savings account differ, you can't use a current account as a savings account.
+No, considering the basic features between current and savings accounts differ, you can't use a current account as a savings account.